fazzaria/cellular-games/README.md

-A toy app for generating visually interesting patterns based on the principles of cellular automata.
+An app for generating visually interesting patterns based on the principles of cellular automata.

 Try it on [Vercel](https://cellular-games.vercel.app/).